 How to Write an Invoice That Gets Paid Same-Day (UK Trades)

-A 7-point checklist UK tradespeople should include on every invoice — and the small wording tweaks that drop pay times by 60%.
+A 7-point checklist UK tradespeople can put on every invoice, plus the wording tweaks that drop pay times by 60%.

 The fastest-paid invoices in the UK trades aren’t the best-designed.
-They’re the ones that respect three things: the customer’s phone screen, their attention span, and their payment friction.
-After auditing how 312,000 invoices were paid across the Love Invoicing platform, we found seven things that consistently shorten time-to-pay.
+They respect three things: the customer’s phone screen, their attention span, and their payment friction.
+We audited how 312,000 invoices were paid across the Love Invoicing platform and found seven things that shorten time-to-pay.

-Apply all seven, and the data shows you’ll move from a 14-day average pay time to under 48 hours.
+Apply all seven and the data shows your average pay time moves from 14 days to under 48 hours.

 The 7-point same-day-paid checklist